acodeguy/SwiftPort/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```

+## Testing
+- TDD'd in XCTest

+## Code Quality
+- Linted with SwiftLint